 1963.
 Legislation passed to outlaw slot-machine gambling.

 1964.
-County Charter provided for County Council and County Executive.
+County Charter provided for elected County Council and County Executive.

 1965, July 1.
-Chesapeake Center for Field Biology founded at Edgewater.
+Chesapeake Center for Field Biology founded near Edgewater.

 1965-1974.
 Joseph W. Alton, Jr. (1919-2013) (Republican), County Executive.